ThOMas M. sexton

 The person requesting to do an intervention will gather those individuals who are close to the chemically dependent individual, i.e., parents, children, spouse, friends, coworkers, employer, clergy, physicians, therapists, and neighbors.
 The intervention training sessions are a specialized educational process designed to give everyone a clearer understanding about chemical dependency, codependency and how treatment, counseling and 12 Steps programs will influence and enhance everyone’s treatment and recovery.

 Insurance policies do not cover the cost for intervention training.
-My fee is $100 an hour for the training and a $500 deposit to begin the intervention process.
+My fee is $600 for the entire intervention, and a deposit of $300 is required to start the intervention training.
 If long distances or overnight stay occur there will be additional costs.
 I will be with you throughout the entire intervention process and at the treatment facility to see that the admission process is completed successfully.
 There will be a post intervention meeting shortly after the completion of the intervention.